MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 <img src="Road-to-Success.jpg" width=500 alt="A messy line going up, imaging the road to success">

+## My career goals - a first draft

+1. Adding value by any way I can within companies and organizations that I admire and inspire me.
+2. Get hired as a software engineer (especially in the web or mobile services industry), with which I want to learn and fully integrate the full process of professional software development with experienced, senior mentors.
+3. Work in organizations seeking to help humanity improve through technologies and innovation at massive scale.
+4. Start a company helping humanity improve through technologies and innovation at massive scale.

+I am currently in the process of finding mentors in Quebec City, Canada.
+This is my hometown and current location.

+### particular interests

+My interests are mobile and web services, with a particular interest in the health sector/consumer health.

+I love to learn about everything and I am constantly reading, mostly non-fiction books.
+Software development, the psychology of human motivation, anything related to business, and preventive medicine are my particular learning interests at the moment.
+After graduating from the Front End Web Developer Nanodegree, I plan on completing the Machine Learning Engineer Nanodegree and probably another one as well, such as the Senior Web Developer Nanodegree or the Android Developer Nanodegree.
+I am also working thoroughly on my written and spoken English as well.

 ## Principles - a first draft

 That being said.
 Here are some other principles, some you believe in in the present moment, to put you in the right mindset: